 - An understanding of the historical and present context for land dispossession

 - An understanding of the connection between land and healing

 - Strategies for land use and reclamation projects where you live

 Please choose a location with a strong internet connection, where you are able to speak and listen comfortably.
 You’ll need a laptop or desktop computer, and headphones.

 PeoplesHub is committed to making trainings accessible, regardless of ability to pay.
 Our Workshop Trainers are some of the most experienced trainers and organizers who, like you, are working hard for change in their communities.
 In order to offer trainers fair compensation, the real cost of a PH workshop is $40/person.
-We use a sliding scale of $20-$100 per person to ensure our trainings are accessible and to allow folks to “pay it forward.”
+Please pay what you can afford.
+Our goal is to ensure our trainings are accessible and to allow folks to “pay it forward.”
 Thanks for your support!
 We look forward to learning with you.

 Ready to sign up?